orangeautumn/freeTimeCalculator/README.md

 npm run start
 ```
-Open Postman , and  import the postman collections file.
+# Open Postman , and  import the postman collections file "freeTimeCalculator.postman_collection"
+.

 ### Run Tests
 ```
-npm test
+npm run test

+## we can also see code coverage under the coverage folder
 ```